obsidian-html/obsidian-html.github.io/md/minimal/General Information/About ObsidianHtml.md

 By default only notes that are found by following links recursively starting with the entrypoint will be converted.
 But if you want to work differently, [there are other modes available](../Configurations/Modes.md).

 > [!example]
-> See [Demonstration of Obisidian integration](../Demonstrations/Demonstration%20of%20Obisidian%20integration.md) for a nice demo of the first part.
+> See [Demonstrations](../Demonstrations/Demonstrations.md) for a nice demo of the first part.

 ## Compatibility